Cogito2012/GLBS/README.md

 Just switch to the path `<ProjectRoot>/GLBS/` as MATLAB working directory, then modify the `root_dir` in `script_demo.m` and run the script.
 Results are recorded in log file at `<ProjectRoot>/results/sequences/`.

 ### Training and Test
-We have provided the training and test scripts for both GLBS algorithm and its reimplementation on SVM or kNN classifier.
+We have provided the training and test scripts for both GLBS algorithm and its re-implementation on SVM and kNN classifiers.
 Just follow instructions in the head of script files at `<ProjectRoot>/GLBS/`.
 You can also access the trained models and test results in [Google Drive](https://drive.google.com/drive/folders/1_xAvtp2xMIbT1tPP0ftmIrEO_WiPytDj) or [Baidu Netdisk](https://pan.baidu.com/s/1pLLwwh9).

-Since group-lasso based model incorporates iterative search for the best coefficient parameter, which is denoted as \lambda described in equation (6) in our paper, we implemented the 10-folds Cross-Validation methods with glmnet for GLBS.
+Since group-lasso based model incorporates iterative search for the best coefficient parameter, which is denoted as $\lambda$ described in equation (6) in our paper, we implemented the 10-fold Cross-Validation method with glmnet for GLBS.
 Corresponding code scripts are provided in `<ProjectRoot>/GLBSCV`, and you can also access the trained models and test results in [Google Drive](https://drive.google.com/drive/folders/1pZMgdnUhKk2etHr1jBLyXFcu_4O1cgKr) or [Baidu Netdisk](https://pan.baidu.com/s/1boIgKzH)